Supereg/homebridge-http-temperature-sensor/README.md

 # homebridge-http-ambient-light-sensor

 This [Homebridge](https://github.com/nfarina/homebridge) plugin can be used integrate your ambient light sensor which has a HTTP api into HomeKit.
+This sensor supports push notification without the need for HomeBridge to periodically pull the sensor value.

 _This is a fork of Supereg's [homebridge-http-temperature-sensor](https://github.com/Supereg/homebridge-http-temperature-sensor) modified to function as an ambient light level sensor._

-### Changes with respect to original fork
+### Changes in this fork with respect to original
 * Added min/max value configuration parameters
 * Minor refactoring (pull make/model from ```package.json```)